stephenanayashilliard/Covid_and_Politics/README.md

   - www.quickdatabaseddiagrams.com:  Used to flesh out our fabricated database
 - Algorithms

-### Database
+## Database

-In order to create the database, I needed to join the datasets detailing the following: a) covid cases and deaths, b) two tables with demographic data, and c) religion.
-Each table had county and state details as well that I leveraged to join the tables.
-Once the tables were joined, I uploaded the database to an AWS S3 bucket to allow my colleagues to access the database  by using Pyspark and the object URL.
-The breakdown of the steps are as follows.
+In order to create the database, We needed to join the datasets detailing the following: a) covid cases and deaths, b) two tables with demographic data, and c) religion.
+Each table had county and state details as well that were leveraged to join the tables.
+Once the tables were joined, they were uploaded from the database to an AWS S3 bucket to allow  access the database  by using Pyspark and the object URL.

+- ### Process
+ - #### Part 1
+From the intitial research four csv files were retrieved.
+Using Pandas, the four csv files were converted to dataframes then organized, data was converted to usuable numbers where needed and null values were converted to zeros.
+ - #### Part 2

 1. _Creating the Join Key_: To perform a join, there needs to be a field to join on.
-Unfortunately, we did not have one native to the data so we created one.
-I created a column to hold the key and then set the value equal to the result of county and state column data combined in each row.
-I then used our county data as the primary table because it had the most results.
+Unfortunately, we did not have one native to the data so one was created.
+A column was created to hold the key and then set the value equal to the result of county and state column data combined in each row.
+County data was then used as the primary table because it had the most results.
-2. _Joining in Parts_: To execute the join, I joined two tables into an interim table, table_one, and joined the third table to it creating a table_two.
-I repeated this again to get the fourth table into the final database.
+2. _Joining in Parts_: To execute the join, the two tables were joined into an interim table, table_one, and then a third table was joined, creating a table_two.
+This process was repeated again to join the  fourth table into the final database.
 3. _Troubleshooting Issues_: The fields that were null after the joins from part two needed to be filled in in order to not obstruct the upcoming machine learning model.
-I turned the null values into zeros and then kept the result.
+The null values  were converted into zeros and the result saved.

-### Machine Learning
+## Machine Learning
    The goal of the machine learning aspect of this project is to predict if a county’s voting patterns in the 2020 election are correlated to covid transmission.
 Specifically, looking at the percentage of votes for Donald Trump and the percentage of votes for Joe Biden and the number of covid cases per county were used to make predictions.
-- #### Models Used
+- ### Models Used
      - An Ordinary Least Squares (OLS) Model was used to analyze one independent variable at a time and its relation to the dependent variable- covid cases.
 A Random Forest Regressor (RFR) model was used to analyze multiple independent variables in relation to the dependent variable- covid cases.
 The OLS model was chosen for its ability to produce descriptive summary statistics and for its ability to be graphed using statsmodels packages.
 The RFR model was used for its ability to rank feature importances and for its compatibility with other sklearn packages such as RobustScaler, Principal Component Analysis (PCA), and Train, Test, Split.
-- #### Scaling and Data Preprocessing
+- ### Scaling and Data Preprocessing
    - For the OLS model, a new column was created titled “normalized_cases” which was created by dividing the number of covid cases per county by the population of that county.
 This created a more usable variable because it more closely resembled the format of the percentage of votes for Trump and Biden columns.
 Because both of these columns contained numbers between 0 and 1, it behaved better in the OLS model.

    - For the RFR model, the Robust Scaler was used because of its ability to handle outliers by using the interquartile range to scale the data.
 The “normalized_cases” column was not used in the RFR model to preserve the original data format for the correlation matrix and for the ranking of feature importance.
 For both models, the data was preprocessed by another team member to include religion and age metrics by county from other datasets.
 This was helpful for the correlation matrix and for the ranking of feature importance.